 nearest landing and takeoff area.

-My neighbor has a landing strip on his property.
+My neighbor has an airplane landing strip on his property.
 Must I give notification to the FAA?

 A. Section 17.7(d)(1) says that notification is required where the airport is available for public use and is listed in the Airport Directory of